rfscholte/jactor-rises/README.md

 * a working version with a user interface is not working right know
 * the jactor-rises application will run with spring-boot and tomcat embedded.
-* persistence in jactor-rises will be done with hsqldb and spring-boot
+* persistence in jactor-rises will be done with h2 and spring-boot

 ### Some artifacts used in jactor-rises ###